jankod/DigestedProteinDB/README.md

 The library provides a clean API for programmatic access to peptide data, making it ideal for integration with mass spectrometry analysis tools or custom bioinformatics pipelines.

-#### New database creation

-How to Run
-Build the Project

-Use Maven:
-mvn clean package
-Create the Database

 ## Command-Line Parameters